Lorraine Bowers Albrecht Collection,

 1963 - 1990 (Linear Feet: 1.5.
 Collection Not Scanned)

-The Osgood Collection is primarily comprised of government publications containing data from numerous nursing surveys from the sixties through the nineties.
-These studies focus primarily on nursing education and workforce, and legal issues related to the health professions.
+The Osgood Collection is composed primarily of government publications containing data from numerous nursing surveys from the 1960s through the 1990s.
+These studies focus primarily on nursing education and manpower, and legal issues related to the health professions.

 Edythe Goldstein Pallin Collection,